 Muslim diet can be described as being derived from the Quran and the example of the last Messenger of Allah, Prophet Muhammad (ﷺ).
 The Islamic dietary restrictions are perhaps one of the most popularly banned foods in the Muslim religion – pork.
-This paper discusses the religious, ethical and health considerations to the prohibition with a view of undertaken to understand why Muslims do not eat pork and the importance of the prohibition in Islamic law.
+This paper discusses the religious, ethical, and health considerations of prohibition to understand why Muslims do not eat pork and the importance of prohibition in Islamic law.

 The Religious Prohibition of Pork in Islam

-The major cause for Muslims foregoing the use of pork dates back to the Islamic canon as decreed in the Holy Quran.
+The major cause for Muslims preaching the use of pork dates back to the Islamic canon as decreed in the Holy Quran.
 The following verse highlights this prohibition:

 “إِنَّمَا حَرَّمَ عَلَيْكُمُ الْمَيْتَةَ وَالدَّمَ وَلَحْمَ الْخِنزِيرِ وَمَا أُهِلَّ بِهِ لِغَيْرِ اللَّهِ ۖ فَمَنِ اضْطُرَّ غَيْرَ بَاغٍ وَلَا عَادٍ فَلَا إِثْمَ عَلَيْهِ ۚ إِنَّ اللَّهَ غَفُورٌ رَحِيمٌ”